huggle/huggle3-qt-lx/windows64/README.md

 Now it's a little bit tricky, you will need to create this structure in this folder:

 * Make a folder called "release"
-* Build huggle both without python engine and call it just huggle.exe, then with python support and call it py_hug.exe
+* Build huggle without python engine and call it just huggle.exe there is no 64 bit version of pylibs that we can use
 * Copy huggle.ico from Resources folder to both root and other folder
 * Now, keep running NSIS compiler on the nsi file and look for the error it will require lot of files